mendix/docs/content/en/docs/refguide/runtime/metrics.md

 ## 2 Metrics Registries Configuration {#registries-configuration}

 Micrometer can send metrics to multiple registries.
-To configure micrometer for a specific registry, use the following syntax in `runtime settings` with custom runtime setting name as `Metrics.Registries`.
+To configure micrometer for a specific registry, use the following syntax in `runtime settings` with the custom runtime setting name `Metrics.Registries`.
 See [Runtime Customization](/refguide/custom-settings/#metrics-settings) for more information.
 The setting is in JSON format.

 * Custom Runtime Setting – **Name**: `Metrics.Registries`